What is ISO 17025 Transition?

 Clause 06 – Resource Requirements

-ISO 17025 transition requires the laboratories to have well-trained staff, offices, maintenance frameworks, and competent administrations that should be able to oversee and play out its exercises.
+ISO 17025 transition requires the laboratories to have well-trained staff, equipment/instruments, work environment and competent administrations that should be able to oversee and play out its exercises.

 Clause 07 – Process Requirements for ISO 17025 Transition

-A laboratory should have a defined methodology for the transportation, receipt, taking care of, stockpiling, maintenance, and transfer of testing samples.
-The lab must have a unique entry for every new object to be tested in the lab facility under standard conditions prescribed.
+A laboratory should have a defined methodology for the transportation, receipt, taking care of, stockpiling, maintenance, and transfer of testing and calibration items.
+The lab must have a unique entry for every new object to be tested/calibrated in the lab facility under standard conditions prescribed.
 Deviations from indicated lab conditions are required to be recorded at all times.

 Looking to get ISO/IEC 17025 accreditation for your business?